Embodied Claude

 ```

-###### 1. Set up the camera with the Tapo app
+###### 1. Set up the camera using the Tapo app

 ###### 2. Create a camera local account in the Tapo app

-8. Select "Voice Assistant" from the "Me" tab (this tab could not be screenshotted, so this will be explained in text)
+8. Select "Voice Assistant" from the "Me" tab

-#### memory-mcp (Long-Term Memory)
+#### memory-mcp (Long-term Memory)

 ```bash